 It’s easy once you get the idea.
 Each branch needs to have 3–4 nodes of growth.
 Ensure that each node has one growing tip and a couple of buds on either side of it to fatten up your plant.
 You’ll want to trim away any branches that are not contributing to the overall shape of your plant.

-lollipopping marijuana in a Nutshell
+How to lollipop marijuana in a nutshell

-Cut off the top two sets of fan leaves and any big growth branches
+Cut off the top two sets of fan leaves and any big growth branches.

 - Remove the middle of the plant from the base.

 - If you use pruning shears, make it on 3-4 pairs (hubs).

 - Space cuts between 3 and 6 inches apart.